elmtree-askmo/cloudcannon-app/content/posts/how-can-ai-close-the-gap-for-students-with-disabilities.md

 _schema: default
 date: 2024-06-17T17:00:00Z
 title: How can AI close the gap for students with disabilities?
+article_title: How can AI close the gap for students with disabilities?
 description: >-
   AI poses the potential to make learning more accessible for students with disabilities by transcending current outdated solutions and offering more